 Effective feedback is more than just pointing out areas of improvement.
 A comprehensive feedback process involves clear communication, proper packaging, and the appropriate setting.

-Be specific.
+- Be specific.
 The best feedback practices include specific examples.
 Share events or projects that involve the professional, and provide constructive feedback on alternative ways to approach the event.
+Learning how to automate questionnaires can streamline the feedback process, ensuring timely and efficient collection of detailed, actionable insights.

 The don’ts of giving feedback